Horace, Kansas, is a semi-ghost town located in central Greeley County.

-Horace was founded in 1886 when the Missouri Pacific Railroad was coming through the area.
+Horace was founded in 1886 when the Missouri Pacific Railroad came through the area.
 It was named after Horace Greeley, the editor of the New York Tribune, who encouraged western settlement with the motto “Go West, young man.”
 A post office was established in Horace on February 10, 1886, and the town grew quickly.

 In the early 1900s, the town boasted a large brick school building, a railroad roundhouse, a YMCA building, a hotel, a grocery store, and a Baptist Church.
 Unfortunately, it appears that all of these buildings are gone today.

 The town had a population in 1958 at 258, but afterward, the numbers decreased.
-In 1960, it had fallen to just 195 people and its post office closed on December 30, 1965.
+In 1960, it had fallen to just 195 people, and its post office closed on December 30, 1965.
 At some point, its train depot also closed.